amobiz/mocha-cases/README.md

 	value: 'input value for test',
 	expected: 'expected output value',
 	error: 'expected error',
-	runner: function(value, options) {},	// runner specific for this case
+	runner: function(value, options) {},	// runner specific to this case
-	options: {},							// options specific for this case
+	options: {},							// options specific to this case
 	async: false,							// is this an async test? i.e. returning a promise?
 	only: false,							// run this case only?
 	skip: false								// skip this case?